Red Hat Training

 After you have created a logical volume, you can modify the size of the volume.

 6.1.
-Growing a logical volume and file system
+Extending a logical volume and file system

-To increase the size of a logical volume, use the lvextend command.
-When you extend the logical volume, you can indicate how much you want to extend the volume, or how large you want it to be after you extend it.
+You can extend a logical volume (LV) using the lvextend command.
+You can specify by how much you want to extend the LV, or how large you want the LV to be after you extend it.
+Use the -r option of the lvextend command to grow the underlying file system along with the LV.

 Prerequisites

-2. You have sufficient space in the volume group to grow your LV and file system.
+• You have sufficient space in the volume group to grow your LV and file system.
 Use the vgs -o name,vgfree command to determine the available space.
+For more information about creating volume groups, see Creating LVM volume group.

 Procedure

-1. Optional: If the volume group has insufficient space to grow your LV, then add a new physical volume to the volume group by using the following command:
+1. Optional: If the volume group has insufficient space to grow your LV, add a new physical volume to the volume group:

 # vgextend myvg /dev/vdb3